Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 What this tool evaluates about an MCP server

-It evaluates whether a proposed MCP server is governable from an approval and lifecycle standpoint, including provenance, authorization, testing, credentials, logging, rollback, and approval workflow discipline.
+This assessment evaluates whether a proposed MCP server is governable from an approval and lifecycle standpoint, including provenance, authorization, testing, credentials, logging, rollback, and approval workflow discipline.

 What a sandbox-only result does not mean